 Once a settlement is negotiated or a verdict is won, you will receive whatever compensation is agreed upon or awarded.
 In some cases, you will get paid in one lump sum.
 In other cases, you may receive a series of payments over time.
 The timing of your payments will depend on several factors, and this will be different in each case.

-If your injury occurred in Georgia, contact Ross Moore Law for assistance.
-Call our office today at (404) 905-3146 or message us online for a free consultation and case assessment.
+If your accident injury occurred in Georgia, you can contact us for experienced legal advice and legal representation.
+At Ross Moore Law, we are always available so call our office today at (404) 905-3146 or message us for a free consultation today!